The Importance of SEO for Property Managers

 What is search engine optimization and why is SEO important for property managers?

 The Definition Of Search Engine Optimization (SEO) SEO is simply the art of getting your website to appear for the search results that your target audience will enter into a search engine.
 If you have properties located in Philadelphia, PA, you would probably want searches like “rental houses Philadelphia” to rank well for your website.
 It will be easier to rank terms if you are in a much smaller market and the competition is much lower.
 The only way individual real estate managers can consistently get directed search traffic with terms like ‘Best Apartments Washington’ is through (PPC) pay-per-click advertising.
-Utilizing long tail keywords which are three or more very specific words can help you connect with your potential customers.
-An example of a long tail keyword would be “three bedroom tudor” or “2 bedroom apartments for rent in New York.”
-With recent updates from Google, long tail phrases ranking or conversational search queries is possible now since Google interprets the phrases to bring better results.
+Utilizing long-tail keywords which are three or more very specific words can help you connect with your potential customers.
+An example of a long-tail keyword would be “three bedroom tudor” or “2 bedroom apartments for rent in New York.”
+With recent updates from Google, long-tail phrase ranking or conversational search queries is possible now since Google interprets the phrases to bring better results.
 You don’t have to optimize your websites with big titles, keywords, and links in this case.
-You can instead focus on the user experience bearing in mind that your website will be well ranked without stuffing pages.
+You can instead focus on the user experience bearing in mind that your website will be well-ranked without stuffing pages.

 Content as Part of Search Engine Optimization (SEO) Content is a critical component of Search Engine Optimization as well as a part of your digital marketing strategy.
 According to Google “One of the most important steps in improving your site's ranking in Google search results is to ensure that it contains plenty of rich information that includes relevant keywords, used appropriately, that indicate the subject matter of your content.”.
 Valuable and rich content to potential visitors of your website may include blog articles about issues that Do It Yourself Landlords frequently run into such as evictions, tenant repairs, and local codes of habitability.